 liveness how live the data needs to be.
 The less live the more it can be cached proportion of data cached what proportion of the data can fit into the resource limits of the machine.
 For 32 bit Java systems, there was a hard limit of 2GB of address space.
 While now relaxed, garbage collection issues make it harder to go a lot large.
-Various eviction algorithms are used to evict excess entries.
+Various eviction algorithms are used to evict excess entries sold are immutable once created so have a maximum write of 1 with a potentially large number of reads.